 The theory behind this line of questioning is that it is easier for the mind to come up with solutions when it imagines already being in the reality of the goal.
-Imagine standing on a cliff looking across the canyon at another cliff which represents our goal.
-It’s hard to imagine how are we going to get there.
+Imagine standing on a cliff looking across the canyon at another cliff representing our goal.
+It’s hard to imagine how we are going to get there.

 So instead we imagine already being at the goal, and then ask our minds to come up with possible solutions that we took in hindsight.